There are tons of consumer benefits to driving electric! We'll go through the top ones here.Browse the cars

 It is cheaper to drive a mile on electricity than it is to drive a mile on gasoline and electricity prices are much less volatile than gas prices.
 Though your electricity costs will go up if you're charging your electric vehicle (EV) at home, your gas costs will go down by more.
-According to our math, the average New York driver will save $677 a year by switching to electric, which compares well with the Union of Concerned Scientists nationwide estimate of $770/year.
+According to our math, the average New York driver will save $499 a year by switching to electric, which compares well with the Union of Concerned Scientists nationwide estimate of $770/year.
 Our estimates take into account the recent drop in gasoline prices as a result of economic inactivity from Covid-19.

 Ultimately, the cost of driving an EV for you will depend on (a) your electricity costs and (b) how much power your EV uses, which will depend on a couple of things:

 Some EVs take you further on a kilowatt-hour (kWh) than others.
 The range from highest to lowest is not as wide as we see for gasoline-powered cars (i.e. the difference between a Prius and a Hummer).

 Driving fast will create more friction and that will increase your electricity usage, just as with a gasoline car.
 Using regenerative breaking or your EV's eco-mode will increase the number of miles you get per kilowatt-hour.

 To do the math yourself, we recommend the U.S. Department of Energy's Alternative Fuels Data Center Vehicle Cost Calculator.